hasebems/Loopian_Rust/doc/manual_en.md

 ### Part Specification Notation
 - For both Phrase and Composition, you can input to parts different from the prompt part by specifying at the beginning
     - `L1.[...]`: left1 part
-    - `L12.[...]`: Set same Phrase to both left1 and left2 parts simultaneously
+    - `L.[...]`: Set same Phrase to both left1 and left2 parts simultaneously
     - `ALL.[...]`: Set same Phrase to all parts
     - `L1!.[...]`: All parts except left1